MIPT-ILab/mipt-mips/index.md

 ## About us

 The project has been started in 2012 year as part of Intel lab's activity in MIPT.
-Since 2015, it is mentored by [Pavel Kryukov](https://github.com/pavelkryukov) and [Igor Smirnov](https://github.com/igorsmir-ilab) under [Alexander Titov's](https://github.com/alexander-titov) supervising.
+Currently it is mentored by [Pavel Kryukov](https://github.com/pavelkryukov) and [Igor Smirnov](https://github.com/igorsmir-ilab).
 For more information, check [this wiki page](https://github.com/MIPT-ILab/mipt-mips/wiki/About-Us) and [Intel lab's site](http://ilab.fizteh.ru)